rbicelli/DesktopComposer/README.md

 ![](images/screenshot.png?raw=true)

-DesktopComposer consists of two programs:
+DesktopComposer is made of two programs:

 - ComposerAdmin: GUI program use to build Start Menus
 - ComposerAgent: Agent program which runs at user logon/logoff and creates the Start Menu according to settings defined in ComposerAdmin